How can I finance my studies?

 TU Darmstadt's Scholarship Programmes:

-The International Student Services Unit at the Directorate of International Affairs awards scholarships for more equal opportunities within the framework of the DAAD programme STIBET I framework.
-These scholarships are designed to support international students whose financial difficulties are directly related to individual challenges they face during their studies.
-To be eligible for this support, these challenges must arise from one or more of the following circumstances
+This scholarship is designed to support international students whose financial difficulties are directly related to individual challenges they face during their studies.
+To be eligible for this support, these challenges must arise from one or more of the listed circumstances.

-• Refugee background: Students with a refugee history
+• Refugee background: Students with a refugee background.

-• Disability and/or chronic illness: Students with a disability and/or chronic illness
+• Disability and/or chronic illness: Students with a disability (at least GdB 50) and/or a chronic illness.

-• Gender identity: Students who, because of their gender identity, face particular challenges in academic life
+• Gender identity: Students who face particular challenges in their everyday student life due to their gender identity.

 Requirements: